longkidkoolstar/Nhentai-Plus/README.md

 - Initial release with **Find Similar Button**, **Tag Locking**, **Auto Login**, and **Settings Page**.

 ### Advanced Customization & Tips

 - **Tooltips Toggle**: Enable or disable tooltips for a cleaner interface.
 - **Advanced Storage Management**: Use the settings page to clear, export, or import your bookmarks and preferences for backup or sync.
 - **Page & Tab Arrangement**: Customize how bookmarks and manga are displayed, including grid/list view and tab sorting.
 - **Bookmarks Page Arrangement**: Sort and filter bookmarks by date, title, or custom order for easier access.
 - **Max Manga per Bookmark Slider**: Adjust how many manga appear in each bookmark group.
 - **Detailed Random Hentai Preferences**: Fine-tune random results with tag and language options.
+- **Online Data Sync Setup**:
+  - **Public Sync**: Simply enable the checkbox for instant cloud sync with standard security.
+  - **Private Sync**: Enter your own JSONStorage.net URL and API key for maximum security and control.
+  - **UUID Management**: Keep your UUID safe - it's your key to accessing your cloud data.
+  - **Multi-Device Usage**: Use the same UUID across devices to access the same data everywhere.
+  - **Data Recovery**: If you accidentally regenerate your UUID, use "Browse Users" to find and switch back to your original data.
+  - **Backup Strategy**: Consider using both public and private sync for redundancy, or export your data regularly.